 Answer: Failure to comply could result in fines or criminal penalties, according to the FCC.

 Compliance is especially important if you are considering a purchase of a new wireless microphone system or upgrading a current system.
 If you are purchasing a new system now, be sure it meets the new regulations, not the ones currently being phased out.

 Answer: System manufacturers or a qualified service provider can help you determine what frequency your current wireless microphone system is using.
 Users in the 700 MHz band can also request assistance and information from the FCC’s Consumer Center.

 Certified AV integrators can help you choose and deploy a new wireless microphone system and evaluate the state of your current system.

 What Can You Do Today?

 Acting now can also save you money.
-Many of AVI's partner manufacturers including Shure, AudioTechnica and Sennheiser are offering rebates to users who trade in an old system and purchase a new, compliant one.
+Many of AVI's partner manufacturers including Shure, AudioTechnica and Sennheiser are offering rebates to users who trade in an old system and purchase a compliant one.